bonniesjli/Visibility_Algorithms/README.md

-# Computational-Geometry
+# Visibility Algorithms
-Exploring the field of computational geometry under the mentorship of Dr. Anja Randecker from University of Toronto.
+A serie of visibility algorithms using ray casting techniques in JavaScript I wrote during the math mentorship program at the University of Toronto.

-## Current Focus
+## Focus
-Linear Flow algorithm visualizing the visibility on a torus
+Linear Flow algorithm visualizing the visibility on a torus.

+## Ideas for Future Work
-Solve the art gallery problem on surfaces of higher genus
+Solve the art gallery problem on surfaces of higher genus.